yairEO/validator/README.md

 ## Tooltips

-The helper tooltips **&lt;div class='tooltip help'&gt;**, which work using pure CSS, are element which holds a small **'?'** icon and when hovered over with the mouse, reveals a text explaining what the field “item” is about or for example, what the allowed input format is.
+The helper tooltips **&lt;div class='tooltip help'&gt;**, which work using pure CSS, are element which holds a small **'?'** icon and when hovered over with the mouse, reveals a text explaining what the field “field” is about or for example, what the allowed input format is.

 ## Classes
 `validator.defaults.classes` object can be modified with these classes:

-    item    : 'item',  // class for each input wrapper alert   : 'alert', // call on the alert tooltip bad     : 'bad'    // classes for bad input
+    field   : 'field', // class for each input wrapper alert   : 'alert', // call on the alert tooltip bad     : 'bad'    // classes for bad input

-## Bonos – multifields
+## Bonus – multifields

 I have a cool feature I wrote which I call “multifields”.
 These are fields which are often use as to input a credit card or a serial number, and are actually a bunch of input fields which are “connected” to each other, and treated as one.
 You can see it in the demo page, and it’s included in ‘multifield.js’ file.